top of page

 In the early years of the Club, a Ladies’ Championship Cup was played for and was retained by any lady who won it three times.
 Some of these three time winners were Ruth Laidley and Margaret Hamilton.

 Dorothy Marshall donated the present trophy in memory of Kit McRobie, one of the original members of the DCC.
 The new trophy was first won by Mary Sutherland in 1969, who has won the cup 22 times overall.
-Other frequent winners have been Diana Minty and Barbara Campbell.
+Other frequent winners have been Barbara Campbell, Diana Minty and Judy Laidley.

 Havill Trophy